Bruno Grimschitz: Nazi curator

 Grimschitz joined the Nazi Party officially on 1 May 1938, but "was given a low membership number indicating 'special services' to the Nazi Party during the Verbotzeit."
 From 1939 to 1945 he was director of the Belvedere Gallery.
-In addition, from 1940–1941 he headed the picture gallery in the Kunsthistorisches Museum.
+In addition, from 1940 to 1941 he headed the picture gallery in the Kunsthistorisches Museum.

 During the Nazi era he was able to retain pieces of entartete Kunst in the museums he directed.
 He was however involved in acquiring looted art from Jews and concealing its origins.
 The journalist Hubertus Czernin described his role in the Nazi regime as one of the main actors in the aryanization of Vienna's private art collections.
 Accordingly, the museums he directed were able to expand their collections considerably.
 In 1944 he was appointed associate professor at the University of Vienna.

 Postwar

 After the end of the Second World War, the State Office for Public Enlightenment, Education and Cultural Affairs removed Grimschitz from his post as director of the Belvedere Gallery by decree of 6 October 1945, due to his former NSDAP membership and put him into permanent retirement on 31 October 1947, as a "minor burden".
 He received his teaching licence back in 1956 and held it until 1963.
 He published numerous works, especially on the Viennese Baroque and 19th-century art in Austria.
 He died in Vienna in 1964.